wamp-proto/wamp-proto/docs/implementations.rst

 wampy_              Python                              Python implementation for classic blocking Python applications. wampy.js_           JavaScript                          Feature-rich lightweight WAMP Javascript implementation for browsers and node.js. wamp_async_         Rust                                Rust client library.
-It features ergonomic async API
+It features ergonomic async API xconn-dart_         Dart, Flutter                       A Dart WAMP client library with full Flutter support, featuring async APIs and cross-platform compatibility. xconn-go_           Go                                  WAMP v2 Router and Client for Go. xconn-kotlin_       Kotlin                              WAMP client for Kotlin. xconn-python_       Python                              A Python WAMP client library with both synchronous and asynchronous support. xconn-rust_         Rust                                WAMP client in Rust.
+It includes two implementations one is sync and the other async. xconn-swift_        Swift                               A Swift WAMP client library designed for iOS and macOS, with async/await support. xconn-ts_           TypeScript                          A TypeScript WAMP client library built for both browser and Node.js environments.
 ==================  ==================================  =====================